 This is an essential task since you cannot start testing an API without authorization.

-- Does the tool support importing API/Web service endpoints from WSDL, Swagger, WADL, and other service specification?
+- Does the tool support import API/Web service endpoints from WSDL, Swagger, WADL, and other service specifications?
 This is an optional feature.
-However, it will be time-consuming if you have hundreds of API to test.
+However, it will be time-consuming if you have hundreds of APIs to test.

 - Does the tool support data-driven methods?
 This is also an optional feature.
 However, your test coverage will increase dramatically if the tool has this function.